-How long should I complete the exercise as a beginner?
+How Long Should I Complete the Exercise as a Beginner?

 Determining when you’ll work out is another vital issue.
 Again, there is no one-size-fits-all solution, but looking at your calendar carefully will help you figure out when you should plan your exercise.
 For example, planning early workouts may be counterproductive if your mornings are very busy with many last-minute adjustments.
 In such an instance, an afternoon or evening session may be more likely to be completed on time.

 Do you want to develop strength, bulk up, or improve your endurance?
 Decide what you want to achieve and build a plan to achieve it.
 Stick to heavyweights, short repetitions, and extra rest between sets to gain strength and bulk.
-Lighter weights, more repetitions, and shorter rest between sets are better for endurance.
+Lighter weights, more repetitions, and less rest between sets are better for endurance.

 Lifting weights too rapidly, completing repetitions too quickly; there is no benefit to lifting weights too quickly.
-Weight lifting for beginners slowly and deliberately produce greater muscular tension and force, more muscle fiber activation, and less tissue stress.
+Weight lifting for beginners slowly and deliberately produces greater muscular tension and force, more muscle fiber activation, and less tissue stress.

 Begin your weightlifting journey with compound movements.
 Every program should include the bench press, squats, deadlifts, and shoulder press.
 These lifts are great for working for multiple muscle groups and saving time.
 If you are new to working out, start with modifying each lift.

 Next, do the same with the squat.
 Start with bodyweight lunges and squats.
 Next, do machine squats and leg presses.
 Finally, move on to squats.
-You can do the same with the shoulder press and deadlifts by using bodyweight exercises like pullups and inverted back rows.
-Always start with a bodyweight modification and then move to a machine weight modification before you advance to a free weight exercise.
+You can do the same with the shoulder press and deadlifts by using bodyweight exercises like pull-ups and inverted back rows.
+Again, start with a bodyweight modification and then move to a machine weight modification before you advance to a free weight exercise.